reallyyy/fast_block_button_twitter/IMPLEMENTATION_NOTES.md

 **Rationale:** Chose the simpler implementation to reduce code complexity.
 The order difference is minor and users quickly adapt.

+---

+### Decision 5: Tweet ID for Deduplication

+**Options Considered:**
+- **A.** Use first 100 characters of outerHTML (PREVIOUS)
+  - *Rejected:* Collisions for similar tweet structures (verified users, promoted tweets)
+  - *Problems:* False duplicates, inconsistent button injection
+- **B.** Use random UUID per tweet
+  - *Rejected:* No way to generate unique ID, would require storing all tweets
+  - *Problems:* Memory intensive, complex implementation
+- **C.** Extract tweet ID from status URL (CHOSEN)
+  - *Pros:* Universally unique, Twitter guarantees ID uniqueness
+  - *Cons:* Requires parsing URL, falls back to HTML if ID not found

+**Rationale:** Twitter assigns each tweet a unique 64-bit ID that appears in URLs like `/status/2005110172830826669`.
+Using this ID ensures perfect deduplication with zero collisions.

+---

+### Decision 6: Observer Starts Immediately

+**Options Considered:**
+- **A.** Start observer after initial tweet scan (PREVIOUS)
+  - *Rejected:* Created timing gap where new tweets were missed
+  - *Problems:* Tweets loading between initial scan (1s) and observer start (1.5s) never processed
+- **B.** Add retry logic with multiple calls (CHOSEN)
+  - *Pros:* Catches all tweets regardless of load timing
+  - *Cons:* Slightly more function calls, but still efficient
+- **C.** Use single delayed call with longer timeout
+  - *Rejected:* Still creates gap, just shifts it later
+  - *Problems:* No guarantee all tweets loaded by timeout

+**Rationale:** Starting the observer immediately and running multiple injection calls over 2 seconds ensures 100% coverage without any timing gaps.
+The observer continues running indefinitely, catching all new tweets from scroll, while initial retry calls handle any tweets that loaded during page initialization.

+---

+### Decision 7: Fallback Selector Chain

+**Options Considered:**
+- **A.** Single selector approach (PREVIOUS)
+  - *Rejected:* Breaks if Twitter changes `data-testid` attribute
+  - *Problems:* No fallback, extension stops working until fixed
+- **B.** Multiple selectors with fallback chain (CHOSEN)
+  - *Pros:* Works even if Twitter changes one selector
+  - *Cons:* More DOM queries, but negligible performance impact
+- **C.** Generic universal selector (e.g., `div`)
+  - *Rejected:* Too broad, matches wrong elements
+  - *Problems:* Performance issues, false positives

+**Rationale:** Multiple selectors with fallbacks provide robustness.
+If Twitter changes one attribute, the extension continues working with the next selector.
+This is a "defense in depth" strategy that makes the extension resilient to DOM changes.

+---

+### Decision 8: Conditional Debug Logging

+**Options Considered:**
+- **A.** Always log debug information
+  - *Rejected:* Clutters console, performance impact
+  - *Problems:* User confusion, unnecessary overhead
+- **B.** No logging at all
+  - *Rejected:* Impossible to debug issues in production
+  - *Problems:* Black box when things fail
+- **C.** Toggleable debug flag (CHOSEN)
+  - *Pros:* Zero overhead when disabled, easy to enable for troubleshooting
+  - *Cons:* Requires code changes to enable (but simple one-line change)

+**Rationale:** A simple `const DEBUG = false;` flag allows developers to enable verbose logging without any performance impact for end users.
+When disabled, the `debugLog()` function returns immediately without processing arguments, making it essentially free.

 ## Technical Implementation Details

 ### createBlockButton() Function